Styyx1/Gamepad-Guide-by-ShadesOfDawn-and-me/README.md

 Added a FAQ based on the most common questions I’ve seen over the last 6 months in the Discord.
 Reformatted Change Log for ease of use.
-Added Credits on the first page. v2.0
+Added Credits on the first page.

+v2.0
 New version of the guide.
 Edited for generic use with any mod list.

+v2.1
+Many changes including the availability of the guide and the place where you can find us and the files needed.
+Links to the mod pages added